Net Worth

 Real Estate

 Billy Joel has leveraged some of his impressive net worth to invest in real estate and owns several high-end properties across America.
-This includes a $22 million home in Oyster Bay, a townhouse in New York, and a home in the Long Island town of Sag Harbor.
+This includes a $22 million home in Oyster Bay, a New York townhouse, and a home in the Long Island town of Sag Harbor.

 Summary

 That concludes this guide to Billy Joel’s net worth, which covers his prolific career and the best-selling records that contributed to his impressive fortune.
-With dozens of prestigious awards and accolades to his name, Billy Joel has helped shape American music over several decades.
+With dozens of prestigious awards and accolades, Billy Joel has helped shape American music over several decades.

 |---|---|